jncc/dnode/luigi/sentinel/esa_downloader/README.md

 ```
 PYTHONPATH='.' luigi --module workflow DownloadAvailableProducts --local-scheduler --runDate 2016-11-28
 ```
-## Debug flag
+## debug flag
 Specifying the --debug flag prevents lengthy downloads, outputs the url that would have been requested only,
 NB: USE WITH CAUTION this WILL update the catalog as if the product had been downloaded

-## Seeding flag
+## seedDate flag
-The last ingestion date must be no more then 3 days from the current runDate.
-Specifying the --seeding flag prevents this check and is intended for use when the system is first run.
+The seedDate is intened for initialising the system.
+It is the ESA ingestion date from which the system should begin downloading.